UtrechtUniversity/global-goals/README.md

 If there are many files to be fetched, multiple servers and Ansible should be used.
 This is described in section Ansible.

 ### Stage 3: Fetching links from html pages (link_lyxer)
-The third step is to convert html files to a list of links.
-The bash command `lynx` is used in a Python script called `link_lyxer.py`.
+The third step is to convert html files to a list of hyperlinks.
+This is done using the command line based web browser `lynx` in a Python script called `python/link_lyxer.py`.
 The input is a directory in the following structure:
 ```
 root
 |